HKIKoeln/VdU/README.md

 As of November 30th 2013, both, the content created, as well as the software tools developed have been transfered completely into the larger project [Monasterium.net](http://www.monasterium.net/).

-All results and documentation of the VdU platform is available here: [https://github.com/HKIKoeln/MOM-CA](https://github.com/HKIKoeln/MOM-CA)
+All results and documentation of the VdU project is available here: [https://github.com/HKIKoeln/MOM-CA](https://github.com/HKIKoeln/MOM-CA)